Drums & Guitar

 Bernard is experienced in solo, chamber and concerto performances.
 He performs regularly in trios, quartets and quintets with members of the VSO and VOO.
 Bernard Duerksen is a graduate of UBC with a MMus degree, and is on faculty at a number of Music Schools.
 He has made recordings for CBC radio and is also an accomplished organist.
 Bernard has been actively teaching and adjudicating for 35 years.
 In 2013, his student Ben Su placed 1st in the New York International Artists Association Competition (age 15-17 category), and 1st in the American Protege Competition and performed in Carnegie Hall in February and March.

 Dr. Velasco earned his DM ADB, MM and BM performance degrees from Indiana University.
 He has studied with the distinguished South American pianist Teresa Quesada, Zadel Skolovsky, Leonard Hokanson, and Herbert Seidel from Hockschule fur Musik in Frankfurt.
 Raul’s performances include orchestral engagements and solo recitals in South America and the USA.
 In addition to his private studio, he has been a piano instructor at Indiana University and has judged American National Music Teachers’ Federation, Vancouver Music Festival and Carillon Music Festival competitions.
-In addition to his teaching, Mr. Velasco conducts regular workshops for intermediate and advanced level students.
-He has taught for The Arts Connection for more than nine years now and has a heavily booked teaching schedule.

 Please see the “Founders” page for a full biography.